 Next Philadelphia speaker

-March 27, 8:30am • Center / Architecture + Design • part of a series on Identity
+June 26, 8:30am • Center / Architecture + Design • part of a series on Insecure

 In September, we channeled the magical.
 Magic is about adding layers of wonder and surprise in our lives.
 In Philadelphia, Mike Smith – the Smith half of Smith & Diction – gave an inspiring talk about how doing something uncomfortable can lead to something incredible.